 The Point Based System was launched in full from 27th of November 2008.

-Once a sponsorship certificate is issued, the prospective employee of the sponsor (employer) will be required to submit his or her visa application that can be made while remaining in the UK, provided he/she is able to ‘switch’ to this category, or from outside the UK.
+Once a sponsorship certificate is issued, the prospective employee of the sponsor (employer) will be required to submit his or her visa application that can be made in or outside the UK, provided the applicant is able to ‘switch’ to this category.

-Tier 4 (Students) of the Points Based System was launched on 31 March 2009 and has undergone some major changes, and Law Firm immigration legal help advocates assist with all its aspects.
+Tier 4 (Students) was launched on 31 March 2009 and has undergone some major changes.

 This category includes two sub-categories: